 What skills did you learn during your doctorate that you were able to take with you?

 I would say the top most skill is sort of like a high tolerance towards frustration and (laugh) failed experiments. (laugh) That’s the most important skill that you just sort of like get used to.
 Stuff, you know, science basically not always going as you expect it to be, and science failing and experiments failing and ideas not working out and projects failing, you know, that that’s just the way it is, and sort of like, developing a high tolerance and sort of like an armor against these adverse events.
-It’s very very helpful in in everything in life and yeah, so, so that’s one thing.
+It’s very very helpful in everything in life and yeah, so, so that’s one thing.
 Tolerance and, and sort of like, stamina.
 What else would I say?
 Yeah and also, I just sort of like the fact that, you know sometimes you need to, you know dig really deep to get things that you need, right.
 I think that’s also quite useful in the world nowadays – that things are not always like, true or false.
 Sometimes they can be a little bit of both and you need to dig really deep to get the whole picture.
 And there’s sometimes not just a yes – no answer, but it can be sometimes, also – it depends, right.
 So, so that’s sort of like, dealing with that – sort of like, ambiguity is also quite important later in life.

 How did you get from your doctorate to where you are today?

 So this was now really something where my mentor, my PhD advisor had a, quite a big impact.
 So I, towards the end of my PhD I really settled into this idea that I should go and continue an academic career, actually for, for awhile and so – so that was where I had my mind set to.
 And I was applying for – for postdocs as short, like next step – you sort of like apply for postdoctoral position somewhere.
 And, and then I applied for, for mainly places abroad in – in the, U- in other countries and in US and so on and so forth.
 But I had already this sort of like doubt in me, the way that I really wanted to stay in academia in the long-term.
 I just thought sort of like doing a postdoc was the next you know, next step to take, but I wasn’t really sure if I wanted to stay in academia.
 And then I think by – my, my mentor came back from conference.
 And said oh, there was this new company in – near Cambridge, that’s doing really cool things, that they’re really onto something – it’s probably worth checking that out.
 And then I – I we did have a couple of conversations about what it is like to work with a PhD in, for company and in industry and here it also happened that my advisor had spent some years in industry himself.
 So he knew kind of like, both sides of both being in academia working at the university or working in industry.
 And I think, you know, he could so based on his very own – his very own experience, he could tell me sort of like what that is because and what life is like, in a company.
 And so basically then with all this stuff I felt like okay maybe I should just check that out.
 Maybe I should just take a look at what in life in industry is like, and I went to this company and it sounded really cool what they were doing and sort of like a new still kind of like a smallish start up back then.
 And, yeah, and then I interviewed, I got a job offer.
 And I decided to take it.
 And then the company really grew a lot.
 Grew from sort of like a small company to a big corporation – right now we’re now 10,000 employees all over the world.
 So, it has really been growing a lot, been a big change over the years, and yeah so so well, has been pretty good.
 And I tried out different things – I worked in different teams on many different projects over the years.
 I spent some time in – in America.
 So, so it’s an American company that is based in southern California.
 So I spent some time in San Diego and came back to the UK.
 I lead now a small team of software developers and research scientists working on pretty cutting edge stuff.
 So it’s – it’s good.
-It’s a it’s an interesting job.
+It’s an interesting job.
 And it’s a fun place to be in.

 Can you talk about the difference between working in academia and working in industry?

 Yeah a little bit more continuity, I guess, I mean I know some people that I went to university with that well were quite lucky in a way.
 And that went sort of like straight to a long term position in academia you know sort of like Where you, you know, you can really plan ahead a little bit but usually that’s that sort of position are a lot harder to get in academia than in industry, very often sort of like people go through several postdocs with very, you know short time horizons where you just sort of like you get a job for like a year or two, then the money runs out.
 The research grant is over and then you’re supposed to move on to the next job of moving cities or even countries.
 So it’s a life.
 Some – some people don’t mind that, some people enjoy that, but in general it’s sort of like very difficult to plan ahead a little bit or build some sort of like steady circle of friends or even a family.
-So.
-Yeah, I think these things can happen to you in industry as well that you need to change jobs and that you need to change cities and that sort of stuff.
-But in general it’s easier to find jobs with a longer term perspective then it is in academia.
+So, yeah, I think these things can happen to you in industry as well that you need to change jobs and that you need to change cities and that sort of stuff.
+But in general it’s easier to find jobs with a longer-term perspective then it is in academia.

 What do you think the biggest difference is between doing research in academia and doing research in industry?

 Yeah, yeah.
 It is different and they have several differences I would say.
-And it’s just important that people, I guess, that consider this step are aware of that I mean, I sometimes I go to sort of like career events at universities or or in graduate programs and people ask exactly that question.
+And it’s just important that people, I guess, that consider this step are aware of that I mean, I sometimes I go to sort of like career events at universities or in graduate programs and people ask exactly that question.
 So.
 I think – I think there are several differences but sort of like the ones that are standing out for me is usually in, in, in academia, in academic research. you have your project and this is yours and you own this.
-And you you need to sort of like, get your papers out.
+And you need to sort of like, get your papers out.
 And – and get somewhere a tenure-track position or a tenured position, right, to a professorship – that’s sort of like the career path.
-And In industry these things are usually a lot more complicated, I mean first of all you usually never just own a project on your own and have your corner where you work on your own with nobody else.
+And in industry these things are usually a lot more complicated, I mean first of all you usually never just own a project on your own and have your corner where you work on your own with nobody else.
 It’s always expected or almost always expected that you work with other people.
 You know, maybe sometimes if you’re really like a super duper hyper genius then the company will hire you just to sit on your corner and to do only research and nothing else.
-But usually usually you’re always expected to work with other people and get something done with other people.
+But usually you’re always expected to work with other people and get something done with other people.
 And the company determines what you’re working on.
 It’s – you can, a good company will ask you and take the wishes of the employees and the preferences into consideration.
 But, but what exactly you have to do is, is then usually determined by the – by the company.
 That’s sort of like a difference, but then in academia, I think this idea of free research and doing whatever interests you is also an illusion because you just do what, you know, you can get grant money for.
 You’re also not picking some research topics that personally you like the most – you just, if you want to be successful, you pick the research topic that you know you can get funding for right?
 So it’s also like determined by someone else right, what you work on in a way.
 So those are the differences and yeah, I think in academia there’s all this emphasis on papers and writing papers and publishing research and in industry that’s less important, sort of like, what determines your career progression is usually much less well-defined, you know, it’s sort of like often it helps to be involved with products and help the company to release new products that, you know, bring in a lot of revenue that is always good but there are other ways as well.
 It it’s not sort of like a single path that leads to success and to career progression.
 That’s – yeah so many different reasons but that’s I think those are the most – some of the important ones.

 What advice would you give someone who is thinking about doing a doctorate?

 Choose your lab and choose your advisor very carefully.
-Because that’s a important part of your success.
+Because that’s an important part of your success.
 And don’t only talk to your advisor talk to the other students in the lab as well.
 And – and what they experience, because those are your peers and and very often you’re going to spend a lot of time and have a lot of interactions with them.
-So, so choosing that sort of environment it’s important just just talking to people and – and you know and making decisions based on that.
+So choosing that sort of environment it’s important just just talking to people and – and you know and making decisions based on that.
 Yeah, and, of course try to enjoy it.
 And try to enjoy the experience.
 That’s what I would say too.